Automattic/Edit-Flow/readme.txt

 = Edit Flow doesn't do X, Y, and Z. That makes me sad. =

+All development happens on [GitHub](https://github.com/Automattic/Edit-Flow).

 For support questions, feedback and ideas, please use the [WordPress.org forums](http://wordpress.org/tags/edit-flow?forum_id=10), which we look at often.
 For everything else, say [hello@editflow.org](mailto:hello@editflow.org).

 == Screenshots ==